Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/infinite-scrolling-and-react-infinite-query-tutorial.md

 In this article, I'll help you through the process of making it auto fetch the new data once the user hits the bottom of the list.

-It will create an infinite scrolling effect, the ones you see on Instagram, Twitter, and Facebook.
+It will create an infinite scrolling effect like the ones you see on Instagram, Twitter, and Facebook.

 <!-- ![Infinite scrolling and React Infinite Query tutorial](https://cdn.hashnode.com/res/hashnode/image/upload/v1643608403589/PmqIqz1vw.gif) -->
 <video autoplay loop muted playsinline>